Most women starting a virtual assistant business want to know, “Do I need a virtual assistant website before starting my freelance business?”

 There’s more to if you build it, they will come.

-And a website is an expense you will have to deduct from your income plus subtract time to work in your business.
+A website is an expense you will have to deduct from your income plus subtract time to work in your business.

 There are so many avenues for finding clients without a website.